ietf-wg-cellar/flac-specification/rfc_backmatter.md

 If for example two 16-bit signed integers are added, the largest possible result forms if both values are the largest number that can be represented with a 16-bit signed integer.
 To store the result, an signed integer data type with at least 17 bits is needed.
 Similarly, when adding 4 of these values, 18 bits are needed, when adding 8, 19 bits are needed etc. In general, the number of bits necessary when adding numbers together is increased by the log base 2 of the number of values rounded up to the nearest integer.
 So, when adding 18 unknown values stored in 8 bit signed integers, we need a signed integer data type of at least 13 bits to store the result, as the log base 2 of 18 rounded up is 5.

-In case of multiplication, the number of bits needed for the result is the size of the first variable plus the size of the second variable, ignoring one sign bit.
+In case of multiplication, the number of bits needed for the result is the size of the first variable plus the size of the second variable, but counting only one sign bit if working with signed data types.
 If for example a 16-bit signed integer is multiplied by a 16-bit signed integer, the result needs at least 31 bits to store without overflowing.

 ## Stereo decorrelation
 When stereo decorrelation is used, the side channel will have one extra bit of bit depth, see  [section on Interchannel Decorrelation](#interchannel-decorrelation).